andraugust/andraugust.github.io/soundcatcher-v1.md

 <center><img src="soundcatcher-v1/banner.png"></center>

-IoT is all the rage these days, and so are acoustics (right?).
+IoT is all the rage, and so are acoustics (right?).
 So here I show how to make an IoT-style device for remote monitoring of acoustic signals, specifically, bird chirps.

-Soundcatcher consists of two devices: one that's deployed to an acoustic environment and one that sits attached to a computer.
-The one that's deployed, which we'll call the T-node, records sounds via a small microphone and transmits the recording via a radio transmitter.
-The device at the computer, which we'll call the R-node, listens for transmissions and, upon recieveing a signal, writes the data to a playable sound file.
+Soundcatcher consists of two devices: one that's deployed to an acoustic environment of interest and one that sits attached to a base-computer.
+The one that's deployed records sounds via a small microphone and transmits recordings via a radio transmitter to the device at the computer, which writes the recording to a playable sound file.

-Sound files stack up on the computer where a classifier analyses them to separate bird chirps from, say, someone mowing their lawn, but more about that later.
+Sound files stack up on the base-computer where a classifier analyses them to separate bird chirps from, say, someone mowing their lawn, but more about that later.
 For now let's look at how to make a Soundcatcher.

 ## Components